Home in Bothell destroyed in suspected gas explosion

 An empty home in Bothell’s North Creek neighborhood exploded Wednesday morning, according to Snohomish Regional Fire and Rescue.

-Just before 10 a.m., Snohomish Regional Fire and Rescue posted on X showing pictures of the explosion at a home at the 19700 block of 25th Drive Southeast in Bothell.
+Just before 10 a.m., Snohomish Regional Fire and Rescue posted on X showing pictures of the home at the 19700 block of 25th Drive Southeast in Bothell.

 More news: Officer involved shooting in Puyallup leaves one suspect dead